 ** Significant (P<0.01)

 Long-term mitigation measures such as protecting community water resources (tanks and ponds) from flooding and rainwater harvesting were less commonly adopted.
-Only 5.33% of respondents actively protected water sources, while 38.50% partially adopted the practice and 56.17% did not adopt it.
-Rainwater harvesting was adopted by 16.50% of respondents, with 37.17% partially adopting and 46.33% not adopting the practice.Effective water management during floods necessitates proactive measures, including the protection of community water resources and the implementation of rainwater harvesting systems.
+Only 5.33% of respondents actively protected water sources (how??), while 38.50% partially adopted the practice and 56.17% did not adopt it.
+Rainwater harvesting (please clarify…water harvesting in hmes or communjty resources) was adopted by 16.50% of respondents, with 37.17% partially adopting and 46.33% not adopting the practice.Effective water management during floods necessitates proactive measures, including the protection of community water resources and the implementation of rainwater harvesting systems.
 However, only 5.33% of respondents engaged in protecting water sources, and 16.50% practiced rainwater harvesting.
-These findings align with previous studies emphasizing the need for community-level interventions and education to ensure safe drinking water for livestock during disasters (Tamagnone et al., 2020; Wuijts et al., 2021).
+These findings align with previous studies emphasizing the need for community-level interventions and education to ensure safe drinking water for livestock during disasters like floods (Tamagnone et al., 2020; Wuijts et al., 2021).

 Figure 2.
 Level of adaption (%) of water management mitigation strategies by the livestock farmers